-Two Flood Wardens are nominated:
+Two Flood Wardens are nominated: The boundary between Flood Wardens are the bridges at Faulston.

-- Chris Sexton will look after the area of Netton East, Faulston, The High Road and Throope. - Nigel Peasley will look after the area of Croucheston, Flamstone and Netton West.
-The bridges at Faulston, inclusive to Chris Sexton, divide this responsibility.
+- o Michael Pratt will look after the area of Netton East, Faulston, The High Road and Throope. - Nigel Peasley will look after the area of Croucheston, Flamstone and Netton West.
+The bridges at Faulston, inclusive to Michael Pratt, divide this responsibility.